groff_diff(7) Miscellaneous Information Manual groff_diff(7)

 \n[.lg] Interpolate ligature mode.

-request that caused a page location trap to be sprung.
+ne request that sprang a page location trap.
 See

 \n[.trunc].